pwyq/blog/_posts/2018-03-12-stanford-ml-note-three.md

 description: Study Note of Stanford Machine Learning (Chap.
 4 - 5)
 ---

-# Chap.
-4 - Neural Networks: Representation
+# Chap 4 - Neural Networks: Representation
 ## Non-linear Hypotheses
 Performing linear regression with a complex set of data with many features is very unwieldy.
 Say you wanted to create a hypothesis from three (3) features that included all the quadratic terms: